 In the exhibition we travel from the sewers beneath our feet to Earth’s outer atmosphere, visit a digital forest and an industrial wasteland, and experience the alarming intensity of a tidal wave engulfing the building — all while observing the steady countdown towards a world that is 1.5oC warmer thanks to human activity.
 These works express the vulnerability of the planet we live with — the planet we are part of — and therefore underscore our own vulnerability.
 Yet they also reveal great power: the power within the environment, the Earth’s ecosystems and (hopefully) within ourselves, to resist.
 Such resistance, as Francois Lyotard said, is “up to each of us.”
 It is “to resist the already done, the already written, the already thought” as a means of bringing new realities into being.1

 This year, as the UN has noted, “There is still time to tackle climate change, but it will require an unprecedented e ort from all sectors of society.”2 Producing change — even attempting to create change — will require us to embrace the power and vulnerability that is within and all around us.

 Through speculative scenarios that bring together the technological, environmental, industrial and human aspects of contemporary life, SHIFTING SURROUNDS offers an experiential bedrock to inspire determination and equip us with the strength to resist.

 SHIFTING SURROUNDS exhibition is supported by the Queensland Government through Arts Queensland.
-With the workshop program supported by the Regional Arts Development Fund, which is a partnership between the Queensland Government and the Cairns Regional Council to support local arts and culture in regional Queensland.
+The workshop program is supported by the Regional Arts Development Fund, which is a partnership between the Queensland Government and the Cairns Regional Council to support local arts and culture in regional Queensland.